Roestdev/Roestdev/README.md

 👋 Hi, I’m @Roestdev (a.k.a.
 Willem)

-Currently I am trying to lear Biblical Hebrew and Rust. 😄
+Currently I am trying to learn Biblical Hebrew and Rust. 😄

 While learning these two languages I decided to combine them.
 So I started writing a Rust program ( to search the Westminster Leningrad Codex (WLC).